philc/book-notes/business/zero to one - peter thiel.md

   build up a reference pool of customers of increasing size.
 * Palantir's sales engine: "Our deal sizes range from $1 million to $100 million.
 At that price point, buyers want to talk to the CEO, not the VP of Sales."
-* The dead zone: a product which has $1,000 LTV is expensive enough to require sales, but not lucrative enough to warrant it.
 * Think of marketing and advertising as a big megaphone, to maximize reach.
 * PayPal achieved viral growth by paying people to sign up, and paying them to refer friends.
 Their CAC was $20 because that was the referral bonus they paid.